SarahTamayao/codepath-flix/README.md

 ### Notes
 - ~~Working on changing the superhero screen to a genres screen which leads to another view where movies in that genre.~~
 - ~~Working on implementing a detail screen for a movie under a specific genre.~~
-- Working on showing a trailer view in the application somewhere.

 ---